marian-nmt/marian-dev/doc/structure.md

 marian/src
 └── 3rd_party
   ```
-Many of the external libraries that marian depends on are contained in `3rd_party`.
+Many of the external libraries that Marian depends on are contained in `3rd_party`.

 These libraries are either copied into place here and version-controlled via the marian repository, or are included here as a submodule.
 Of these submodules, many have been forked and are maintained under the marian-nmt organisation.